 Skeletal System —Massage decreases inflammation and restores range of motion (increasing joint movement).
 It also improves the circulation and nutrients of your joints.

 Circulatory System—Massage increases the number of red blood cells, especially in cases of anemia.
-It also helps lower blood pressure and reduce the heart rate (which strengthens the heart in the long run).
+It also helps lower blood pressure and reduces the heart rate (which strengthens the heart in the long run).

 Lymphatic System—Massage cleanses the body of wastes and toxic debris and stimulates the immune system.